voldemort9999/File-Encryptor/README.md

 ## 12. FREQUENTLY ASKED QUESTIONS

-### 12.1 Windows encrypted files kyun nahi kholta?
+### 12.1 Why won't Windows open encrypted files?

-Kyuki file ab random bytes hai, valid format nahi.
+Because the file is now random bytes, not a valid format.

 ---

-### 12.2 Galat password se kya hota hai?
+### 12.2 What happens with wrong password?

 Random junk — corrupted output.

 ---

-### 12.3 XOR reversible kaise hota hai?
+### 12.3 How is XOR reversible?

 Math rule: